 Article 16 Entry into force

-This Convention shall enter into force 90 days after the fortieth instrument of ratification, acceptance, approval or accession has been deposited.
+This Convention shall enter into force 90 days after the sixty-fifth instrument of ratification, acceptance, approval or accession has been deposited.

 For any State that deposits its instrument of ratification, acceptance, approval or accession after the date of the deposit of the fortieth instrument of ratification, acceptance, approval or accession, this Convention shall enter into force 90 days after the date on which that State has deposited its instrument of ratification, acceptance, approval or accession.